 Over one dollar in six in the US economy is spent on health care, and the need for wise public and organizational policy decisions to control costs, to improve quality, and to increase access has never been greater.
 In the public health arena, the nation confronts a rising tide of noncommunicable disease, resurgent threats of infectious disease, and other problems that will demand legal and policy interventions.
 Stanford Law School is second to none as a training ground for tomorrow’s leaders in health law and policy.
 Four renowned Law School faculty members offer courses in health care law, public health law, and bioethics and advise students interested in careers in the field.
 Courses in mental health law, food and drug law, mass tort litigation, environmental law, policy analysis skills, and other critical areas help expand students’ intellectual toolkit.
 Joint degree programs with the Stanford University School of Medicine, the ability to cross-register for health-related courses taught in other Stanford professional schools and departments, and research opportunities through Stanford’s health-focused research institutes round out the experience.

-Daniel Kessler is investigating how accountable care organizations and other “vertical” relationships in markets for health services affect competition and the cost and quality of care.
+Daniel Kessler is investigating how choice of organizational form by physicians (for example, solo versus group practice), and integration between physicians and hospitals, affect competition and the cost and quality of care.

 David Studdert is conducting an international study assessing the role of traffic laws and their enforcement in preventing road accidents.

 David Studdert and Michelle Mello are investigating how the experience of being sued changes the way physicians deliver care.

 Linkages between SLS and health-focused research centers around Stanford University make for rich environment for research on health law and policy.
 These centers include: